 - Once both sides have been browned, take out of the broiler and rub the oiled tops of the bread with the garlic.

-- Once you have done this to all the bread, pour a tbsp of salt in your hand and take a pinch out with your fingers and sprinkle over your bread.
+- Once you have done this to all the bread, pour a tablespoon of salt in your hand and take a pinch out with your fingers and sprinkle over your bread.

 - Keep doing this until all of the bread has been lightly salted.